willwhitney/gan-article/gans.md

 A GAN consists of two components: a Generator and a discriminator (or Adversary).
 The generator is a function which maps random noise to images (or some other kind of data), and the discriminator is a function which maps images to a prediction of whether they're real (i.e. drawn from the dataset) or not.

 During training, you sample random noise, then put it through the generator to produce something (hopefully!) image-like.
 Then you take that image and put it through the discriminator.
-Since you know that was a fake image, you can tell the discriminator that it was a negative (fake) example.
+Since you know that it was a fake image, you can tell the discriminator that it was a negative (fake) example.
 Then you backpropagate through the discriminator to make it more likely to classify that image as fake.

 At the end of backpropagation through the discriminator, you get gradients on the input to the discriminator which indicate which way you could perturb that input to make the discriminator more likely to classify it correctly.
 But now notice two facts: